-- Individuals with dark pigmentation as they require 5 to 10 times more exposure to sunlight to generate same amounts of vitamin D3 as individuals with little or no pigmentation
+- Individuals with dark skin pigmentation as they require 5 to 10 times more sun exposure to generate the same amount of vitamin D3 as individuals with little or no pigmentation

-- People who do not spend time outdoors in the daytime or generally avoid sunlight
+- People who do not spend time outdoors in the daytime or generally seek to avoid sunlight

 - Adults who wear fully covering clothes in the summer time

 - People older than 70 years.
 Aged skin is less able to generate vitamin D3 from sunlight

 Vegans and vegetarians are advised to follow the official guidelines for sun exposure and possibly take a supplement of vitamin D during the winter period.